optimizely/scribe/content/stories/theclymb.md

 ---
-short_name: clymb
+short_name: theclymb
-title: The Clymb Lytics Optimizely Case Study
+title: The Clymb Personalizes Merchandise to Grow Sales 12%
-category: mobile
+category: E-commerce
 hero:
   title: Personalized Merchandising Grows Sales by 12%
   subtitle: How the Clymb uses digital user personas to sell more adventure gear